networkoptix/nx_open_integrations/python/examples/configure_system_via_api/readme.md

 There is a output summary file, called [{system_name}_{timestamp}_configure_result.log].
 The summary report will inform you if the system has been configured successfully.

+By default, the executed result will be shown on the terminal.
+If the user uses the option "-s" or "--silent", the output will not be displayed.

 ### Multiple systems

 If you have to configure multiple systems at a time, you can create a wrapper by feeding different configurations files.